In a previous post, I cited this simple definition for active learning:

 A recent article by James Lang, in the Chronicle for Higher Education suggests some simple exercises you can do in the first five minutes of class to engage students and help them internalize course content.

-We (meaning the authors of this blog at Princeton, suggest some strategies for including “Technology in the Classroom.”
-Some of these encourage student-centered learning.
-You can also use the search form on this page to explore terms like “active” or “large class” to find more suggestions for student engagement.
+We (meaning the authors of this blog at Princeton, suggest some strategies for including active learning in any classroom, You can also use the search form on this page to explore terms like “active” or “large class” to find more suggestions for student engagement.